FAQ

 • Master’s thesis (20 ECTS credits)

-To complete the Master’s program, students are required to complete a minimum of 4 topic modules, a seminar, courses amounting to 10 ECTS credits in the elective module, and the Master’s thesis.
+The structure for the different specializations within the Master's program is described here.
+To complete the Master’s program, students must successfully complete at least 4 topic modules and one seminar, as well as courses totaling at least 10 ECTS credits in the elective module area, along with the Master’s thesis.
 The elective module does NOT count as a topic module.

 It is not compulsory to choose a specialization.
-Students are free to choose a specialization that is listed in Appendix 2 of the SP M Sc BWL.
+Students are free to choose a specialization that is listed in Appendix 2 of the study plan M Sc in Business Administration 2015.
 Students who choose a specialization will move the completed courses to the blocks in question on CTS (KSL).

 Yes, you can change your specialization during your studies.
 Please check the requirements for successfully completing your new specialization.

-All the courses (lectures as well as seminars) which are offered in the field in question count as compulsory electives within the specialization, no matter whether they are lectures or seminars.
+All the courses which are offered in the field in question count as compulsory electives within the specialization, no matter whether they are lectures or seminars.

 A topic module is classed as failed when you receive an inadequate grade for a course within it, even after the second attempt.
 In this case, students have to complete another topic module.
 If the failed topic module was part of a specialization, students cannot complete their studies in this specific specialization.
 However, in both cases, students will not be expelled from the study program.